bingeli1212/nitrile-preview/doc/DOC-diagram.md

 or 'triple' to indicate a triple bar.
 The gap between the bar lines are determined by the gap-option, which defaults to 0.1 unit length.

-# The 'drawpolyanglearc' operation
+# The 'drawlinesegarc' command

-The 'drawpolyanglearc' operation is to draw all the angles of a polyline encountered in the given path.
-The vertices of the polygon must be arranged so that it rotates in a counter-clockwise rotation.
+The 'drawlinesegarc' command is to draw an arc or half square showing the angle formed by two consecutive line segments of a polyline encountered in the given path.
+The angles formed is assumed to start from the first point to the third point, where the second point acts as the vertex of the angle, and this will continue for the rest of the path, picking any two consecutive line segments, and skipping those that are not.
+If the path is closed, the line segment pairs between the last line segment and the first is also checked.

+If the 'inversed' style option is set to 1, then the angle formed is assumed to run from the third point to the first.

-This operation will also be able to drawn angle label.
+This command will also be able to drawn angle label.
 If the path is closed then the angle between the last point and the first point is also to be drawn.
 If any of the angle is found to be exact 90 degrees, a square is to be drawn instead of the arc.

     path tri = &triangle{(0,0),(4,0),(2,2)}
     stroke &tri
-    drawpolyanglearc "1\\2\\3" &tri
+    drawlinesegarc "1\\2\\3" &tri

+If the angle is found to be around 90, then a square is drawn instead of an arc.
+However, a square can be forced if ".sq" option is given.

+    drawlinesegarc.sq (2,0)~(0,0)~(0,2)

 # Expressing relative points of a path